syedaltaf-16/CarSaga/README.md

 # CarSaga
-A Car sale interface using HTML &amp; CSS.
+A Car sale interface using HTML,CSS & JS .